Links on Android Authority may earn us a commission. Learn more.

 Your website probably won’t run smoothly at first, and that’s alright.
 Nobody ever lands on the perfect website in a single try.
 There are almost always growing pains along the way.
 When you run into problems, you have to be ready to reach out for some assistance.
 Both platforms offer easy, accessible forums if you want to read other users’ issues and see what the community has to say.
 Wix and Squarespace also publish tutorials and how-tos if you’re going to build alongside the professionals.

 However, there are some big differences in customer service if you can’t find the information you need on the forums.
 Your preferred platform will probably come down to how you communicate best.
 Wix offers email communication as well as a 24/7 callback center so you can get in touch with a real human being to find your answers.

-Squarespace, on the other hand, offers 24/7 email response with a target response time of an hour or less.
+On the other hand, Squarespace offers 24/7 email response with a target response time of an hour or less.
 You can also access a live chat feature during weekdays, which may be easier for a written record of your conversation.
 The platform now offers much better support than in years past, including more in-depth tutorials to get you started.

 Wix vs Squarespace: Which one should you choose?

 However, if you have a bit more website building experience, you may want to try Squarespace instead.
-Some of the functions are a bit more advanced, and the ability to integrate some coding is a huge plus.
+Some of the functions are a bit more advanced, and integrating some coding is a huge plus.
 It may also be slightly more affordable if you want a basic website.

 If you’ve made your decision in the battle of Wix vs Squarespace, all that’s left to do is sign up.
 Get your website off the ground at the buttons below: